canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 ```

 Now let's insert a new post into the PostgreSQL database.
-First ssh into the PostgreSQL leader unit:
+First SSH in to the PostgreSQL leader unit:

 ```shell
 juju ssh postgresql/leader